Seedfern2002/OptML_TTT/README.md

 - `model/`:
   - `model.py`: Defines the CNN model architecture.

-- `training.py`: Entry-point script for training models, with configurable hyperparameters.
+- `training.py`: Script for training models, with configurable hyperparameters.

-- `experiments.py`: Contains core experiment functions for running and comparing different setups.
+- `experiments.py`: Contains core experiment functions for running and comparing different settings.

 - `run.ipynb`: Jupyter notebook for generating plots and tables from training and evaluation results.